Piderman/mattycollins.com.au/_posts/13-09-29-content-and-color.md

 comments : true
-seo__desc : During the design of the site, I wanted to focus two main things\:typography and color. seo__key : design, typography, color, content first
+seo__desc : During the design of the site, I wanted to focus two main things\:typography and color. seo__key : design, typography, color, content first related :
+- Anthology of Interest II
+- A Pharaoh to Remember
 ---
 During the design of the site, I wanted to focus two main things: typography and color.
 <!-- /intro -->